 In the morning, after a really good breakfast for both of us, the specialist dropped by, poked me a bit, asked me some questions, and said I could leave the hospital if I promised to take it easy (I had a really nasty pulmonary infection).
 And he said to come back in a week to make sure everything was okay.
 Then he gave me a week’s worth of expensive medicine.
 With dread, I walked to the checkout window.
 The bill for everything including the medicine was a little under $1,000USD.

 I just read a Yahoo article about an AZ woman who went to a hospital for three hours after suffering a scorpion bite.
 She got two injections of a Mexican drug, Anascorp, that costs $100 in Mexico.
 It cost $39,652 a dose in AZ.
 Total bill, $83,046.
 So the US hospital charged “only” about $1,000 an hour.
 The drops I take for my glaucoma cost $120 in McAllen.
 Ten miles away in Reynosa, they cost $30.
 Are they the same?
 Imprinted on the bottle is, “Hecho en Ft.
 Worth, TX EEUA.”
 Go figure.

 My Final Thoughts

 So, if you are in Mexico and need medical care, do not hesitate to get it.
 You will be in good hands and one of them won’t be in your wallet.
-Not everyone with have my experience with mexican medical care, but I hope your is as positive as mine.
+Not everyone has my experience with Mexican medical care, but I hope yours is as positive as mine.

 MexInsurance.com® – providing quality Mexico Insurance online since 2003.